LambdaSharp/LambdaSharpTool/src/MindTouch.LambdaSharp.Tool/Docs/Tool-List.md

 ![λ#](../../../Docs/LambdaSharp_v2_small.png)

-# LambdaSharp Tool - List Command
+# LambdaSharp CLI - List Command

 The `list` command is used to list all deployed modules on a deployment tier.